iPhone XR vs. iPhone XS: Do you really need that second lens?

 News•Apple iPhone XS, XS Max preorders kick off, some models sell out

-Discuss: iPhone XR vs. XS: Is the XS camera worth the extra money?
+Discuss: iPhone XR vs. XS: Is the XS camera worth another $150?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.